How It Works

 Ubuntu Alliance provides monthly rent subsidies to early childhood teachers.

-Teachers can use these subsidies in any rental housing—whether it’s an apartment, a shared home, or one of the new units developed within a teacher community.
+Teachers can use these subsidies in any rental housing in the communities where they work—whether it’s an apartment, a shared home, or one of the new units developed within a teacher community.

-Every gift to Ubuntu Alliance is used exclusively to subsidize teachers’ rent.
+Donations go directly to teachers and are used exclusively to subsidize rent.

 Support Teachers,